 Accommodation: Stay at the Inveroran Hotel which is 16.5 miles from Crainlarichl, or at the upgraded accommodation - The Bridge of Orchy Hotel approx 14 miles from Crainlarich.
 Both hotels are set in beautiful surroundings.

 Head up on the old military road across the wilds and the heather clad wastes of Rannoch Moor, past Ba Bridge, claimed to be the remotest part of the route.
 The views become ever more expansive with views into great corries once filled with glaciers.
 Often you can see deer and a great interplay between land, lake, mountain and sky.
 The military road winds down to the old drovers Inn near the Gateway to Glencoe.
 This is in the shadow of perhaps the most impressive looking mountain of the tour- Buachaille Etive Mor - the shepherd of Etive Mor.

-From the Inn the way passes beside one of the most impressive mountains in Scotland - Buahaille Etive Mor or the Shepherd and then proceeds up the Devil's staircase to 1850 ft: not as bad as it seems, a well graded section of the Way.
+From the mountain resort, the way passes beside one of the most impressive mountains in Scotland - Buahaille Etive Mor or the Shepherd and then proceeds up the Devil's staircase to 1850 ft: not as bad as it seems, a well graded section of the Way.
 This offers spectacular views back from whence you came.
 Then it is a long descent to sea level at the head of Loch Leven with views of the Blackwater damn, Loch Leven and The Pap of Glencoe.

 Accommodation: In Kinlochleven stay in a lovely guesthouse, which has become popular with our clients and a warm welcome awaits.

 A steep climb up under the steep slopes of the Mamore hills at the beginning of the day follows old Victorian hunting tracks and then you are back on the old military road and over Lairigmor Pass, through dense coniferous forest to Glen Nevis past the foot of Ben Nevis, Britain’s highest peak (4408ft).

 Accommodation: We use many different bed & breakfast/guesthouses in Fort William as it is a popular town.

 The tour ends after breakfast but why not stay an extra night to climb Ben Nevis and take the evening sleeper out of Fort William?